GeostatsGuy/GeostatsPy_Intro_Course/README.md

 You will gain:
 * knowledge concerning basics of the use of the GeostatsPy package for spatial/subsurface data analytics and geostatistics.

+* experience with a variety of practical spatial data analytics / geostatistics workflows in Python

 #### Course Agenda
 * Introduction: objectives, plan
 * Variogram Calculation - quantifying spatial continuity